- What is hardest gems

 How to Identify and Test for the Hardest Gems

-Gems, or precious stones, have been sought after and coveted for centuries.
-From emeralds to diamonds, sapphires to rubies – these valuable gems bring beauty and unparalleled elegance to any piece of jewelry.
-However, not all gemstones are created equal â some require a little more effort to identify and test than others.
+Gems, or precious stones, are in-demand for centuries.
+From emeralds to diamonds, sapphires to rubies â these valuable gems bring beauty and unparalleled elegance to any piece of jewelry.
+However, not all gemstones are equal â some require a little more effort to identify and test than others.
 In this blog post, weâll explore the trickiest gems out there and how you can detect them.

 First things first: what makes a gemstone so difficult?
 It primarily has to do with their characteristics such as color saturation (how deep the hue is), crystal formation (the pattern in which they grow), and specific gravity (a measurement of density).
 These factors play into how easily identifiable each type of stone is.

-So letâs get started!
+So letâs start!

 1) Diamonds: